moffern/moffern/README.md

   And maybe even have a career within something related to this.

 * 📓 If you see some bad code and/or want to share some thoughts, please do contact me.
-  Any help is always appreciated as i always want to learn more.
+  Any help is always appreciated as i always want to get better and learn more.

 * 📧 moffern87@hotmail.com